Hyden Yoo Brings Back Pioneering Brand Gotcha

 “The biggest challenge for brands now is a limited amount of doors,” Cooper said.
 “A lot of other companies own their retail.
 That’s a big advantage.”

-Cooper started Gotcha with champion surfer Ron Tomson in South Africa in 1978, but they moved operations to Laguna Beach, Calif., in 1979, just when major surf brands such as Quiksilver were starting out.
+Cooper started Gotcha with champion surfer Michael Tomson in South Africa in 1978, but they moved operations to Laguna Beach, Calif., in 1979, just when major surf brands such as Quiksilver were starting out.

 Cooper described Tomson as a fashion visionary.
 While popular surf brands of the time focused on making boardshorts and tees, Tomson wanted to design complete collections of clothing.
 While other brands focused on clothing with earth-tone colors, Gotcha released styles such as clamdigger pants in bright, neon colors.